4meta5/MonetaryPolicyLibrary/trends.md

 ### USD <a name="usd"></a>
 * inextricably linked to [trade](#trade) (define the relation)

+## Financial Markets <a name="finance"></a>
+* Corporate credit spreads are very narrow and equity valuations are elevated relative to historical patterns

+### Leveraged Loans <a name="levfin"></a>
+* Rising risks are notable in the corporate sector, where low spreads and loosening credit terms are mirrored by rising indebtedness among corporations that could be vulnerable to downgrades in the event of unexpected adverse developments.
+Leveraged lending is again on the rise; spreads on leveraged loans and the securitized products backed by those loans are low, and the Board's Senior Loan Officer Opinion Survey on Bank Lending Practices suggests that underwriting standards for leveraged loans may be declining to levels not seen since 2005.
+[Brainard](https://www.federalreserve.gov/newsevents/speech/brainard20180912a.htm) -- September 12, 2018

+### Flattening Yield Curve <a name="yield"></a>
+* One reason the term premium may be lower than in the past is the changed correlation between stock and bond returns, likely associated with changes in expected inflation outcomes.18 The other driver of the low level of the term premium globally is the asset purchases of central banks in several major economies.19 In this case, if the term premium rises as the effect of asset purchase programs diminishes, the effect may be to forestall an inversion of the long-dated yield curve.
+[Brainard](https://www.federalreserve.gov/newsevents/speech/brainard20180912a.htm) -- September 12, 2018
+* "...inferring economic causality from statistical correlations was not appropriate.
+A number of global factors were seen as contributing to downward pressure on term premiums, including central bank asset purchase programs and the strong worldwide demand for safe assets."
+[August minutes](https://www.federalreserve.gov/monetarypolicy/files/fomcminutes20180801.pdf)

 ## Policy <a name="policy"></a>
 * "This toolkit included threshold-based forward-guidance policies, in which the Committee communicates that the federal funds rate will remain at the ELB until either inflation or the unemployment rate reaches a certain threshold" [August minutes intro](https://www.federalreserve.gov/monetarypolicy/files/fomcminutes20180801.pdf)